 A new declaration:

-If we take a moment to reflect, we’ll realize that it’s often the very things we’re putting off that will take us closer to where we really want to be.
-This becomes a very important concept once we understand that we will not pursue things that we believe cannot be done.
+If we take a moment to reflect, we’ll realize that This becomes a very important concept once we understand that we will not pursue things that we believe cannot be done.

 If we believe that we cannot swim, then we will avoid the water.
 If we believe we cannot start a business, we will subconsciously search for reasons why it cannot be done.
 But in reality, it’s very rarely a matter of “can’t.”